Virtual Southwest

 Of course being a Cloud company, all of the actual labs and content were running in 5 dispersed data centers.

-These included two public clouds, VMware Cloud on Amazon Web Services, and the other hosted by IBM.
+, and the other hosted by IBM.
 The other three clouds were hosted at internal VMware data centers, spread throughout the globe.
 This meant that one lab could be taken from the VMware Cloud on AWS, and another on VMware’s internal cloud!!

 install and configure monitoring to provide life